 Callirhoe bushii has upward-facing, cup-shaped, magenta blooms for a long season on spreading plants that get about 18" tall.
 A perennial, Callirhoe bushii will weave through flower beds, but does not root at nodes.
+Very similar to C. involucrata but with a much more upright form.

 An uncommon plant, Callirhoe bushii is native to the Ozark / Ouachita Range of Arkansas, Kansas and Oklahoma and occasionally in Missouri and Iowa.
 It is typically found in open woodlands, meadows, and on rocky dry slopes.